 If you want to enjoy Vail, Colorado without a car on foot or by bike, you can, thanks to the Vail Recreation Path System.
 This collection of multi-use paths can get you anywhere you want to go in Vail and in the closeby surrounding areas, and altogether it includes over fifteen miles of paved paths.

 From these paths, you can connect to soft-surface hiking and mountain biking trails, too.
 The Vail Recreation Path System is maintained by the Town of Vail Department of works even in the wintertime.
 Trust me, you’ll love it.

 See Related: Places to Stay in Aspen, Colorado

 West Vail Dog Park & Bighorn Park Off Leash Dog Park

 Vail loves doggos, and doggos (probably) love Vail.
 If you’re looking for things to do in Vail, Colorado with your dog, you’ll be happy to hear that there are two excellent places to bring your dog in town for running, playing, and meeting other doggy friends in town.

 The terrific West Vail Dog Park is in Stephens Park in West Vail.
 It’s not fenced in, so you’ll have to keep your dog under voice control, but there are lots of places to romp with beautiful scenery, and your pup can take a dip in the adjacent creek.

 Bighorn Park Off Leash Dog Park is similar.
-There’s no fence there, either, but it’s big and open, too – plus it includes a pond for doggy paddling as well.
-In both terrific places, please pick up after your pets so everyone can continue to enjoy these special and beautiful parks without worrying about rogue dog eggs!
+There’s no fence there, either, but it’s big and open, too – plus it includes a pond for doggy paddling.
+In both terrific places, please pick up after your pets so everyone can enjoy these special and beautiful parks without worrying about rogue dog eggs!